Sergiolopezflores/BehaviorallyGroundedAgent-BasedBenignTrafficGenerationwithLLMVariability/appendix.md

 common services).

 ### Machine-validated output schema.
-Listing 1 defines the schema enforced at runtime.
+The Listing below defines the schema enforced at runtime.
 Only schema-compliant outputs are eligible for execution; invalid responses are rejected and handled via the fallback policy described below.